 All gateways should be constructed in a safe manner.
 If your gateway is designed for climbing or similar activity, operation of such activities must be strictly supervised at all times by an adult leader.
 We reserve the right to restrict such use if we deem it necessary.

-50th Birthday Cake Cooking Contest.
+2018 FUN Cooking Contest TO BE ANNOUNCED.
 Each year we feature a different theme, and have included in the past: pasta, natural desserts, hot dogs, Colonial foods, and many others.
-Impress us with how creative you are with your 50th Anniversary Birthday Cake!
 Just follow these basic rules:

 1. You must use charcoal to cook.

 2. You must prepare in your camp site.

 3. Your campers (no adults !!) must do all of the work.

 4. Bring your entry to the judges at the lower lot on Saturday at 5:30 P.M.

 5. Bring your recipe (with unit ID)

 Judging Criteria: PREPARATION - PRESENTATION - TASTE